1-12-75 source 1

 2-12-75, source 2

-Four Blocks In the Snow (TCOLZ) & That's All Right New York (Electric Magic Celebration)
+Four Blocks In the Snow (TCOLZ), Jesus - 1975 MSG: Jesus 3 (Empress Valley), & That's All Right New York (Electric Magic Celebration)

 TCOLZ's release is strictly from source two and comes some six years after EMC.
 It doesn't have the problems that were incorporated into EMC.